Dr Sarah Chapman

 - Found photographs

-2016: Curator - Searching for Genius: Douglas Gordon and Sir Joshua Reynolds, Peninsula Arts Gallery in association with Arts Angel, London (23 September - 19 November 2016).
+2016: Curator - Searching for Genius: Douglas Gordon and Sir Joshua Reynolds, Peninsula Arts Gallery in association with Arts Angel, London and the Gagosian, London.

 2015: PRESENT TENSE: Sarah Chapman & Karen Roulstone.
 Exhibition exploring the relationship between the codes of painting and photography.
-Alamo Projects, Plymouth (26 September - 4 October 2016).
+Alamo Projects, Plymouth.

-2012: Curator - Knowledge Museum Kit and News After News, joint exhibition featuring Dan and Lia Perjovschi (Peninsula Arts Gallery, November - December 2012).
+2012: Curator - Knowledge Museum Kit and News After News: Dan Perjovschi and Lia Perjovschi exhibition and publication.
+Funding support from the Romanian Cultural Institute.

-2009: Curator - (Re)Sounding signs: Polish Chopin Posters 1955-2006, Co-curator.
-Featuring posters from 1950's to the present day, including Henryk Tomaszewski, the Wroclaw Four group, Rafal Olbinski and Waldemar Swierzy, with the support of Adam Mickiewicz Institute (March - April 2009).
+2009: Co-curator - (Re)Sounding signs: Polish Chopin Posters 1955-2006, including Henryk Tomaszewski, the Wroclaw Four group, Rafal Olbinski and Waldemar Swierzy, with funding from the Adam Mickiewicz Institute, Poland and the Polish Embassy, London.

 Editorial / Chapter contributions